 Automation is not an umbrella solution for better welds.
-Hands-on welding professionals who have been to proper welding school will always be needed.
+Hands-on welding professionals who have been to good welding schools will always be needed.
 Robotics isn’t sophisticated enough to replace the welding workforce.
-The welding profession requires dexterity and affinity for problem-solving that robots can’t compete with.
+The welding profession requires talent and affinity for problem-solving that robots can’t compete with.
 Automated welding solutions help these essential welding professionals to accomplish more significant projects faster and safer.

 The welding industry saw its first robotic welding solutions in1962.
-Robots allow welders to not only automate their processes but even program systems to dynamically solve complex problems for them.
-This also reduces a lot of risks from high complexity welds for the welding professionals.
+Robots allow welders to automate their processes and even program systems to dynamically solve complex problems for them.
+This also reduces many risks from high complexity welds for the welding professionals.

-Collaborative robots (cobots) were introduced in the year 1996.
-Cobots are built for direct human interaction within proximity and were different from traditional robots isolated from human contact.
+Collaborative robots (cobots) were introduced in 1996.
+Cobots are built for direct human interaction within proximity and are different from traditional robots isolated from human contact.

 Till now, Robots fall into two categories; domestic service robots and industrial robots.
 Service robots require human interaction for proper use, while industrial robots can be programmed to do jobs on their own.